Entry-level realme C21Y set to launch on Aug 23

-New Delhi: Smartphone brand realme on Friday announced that it will be introducing the newest addition to the entry-level smartphone C Series -- realme C21Y -- on August 23.
+New Delhi, Aug 20 (IANS) Smartphone brand realme on Friday announced that it will be introducing the newest addition to the entry-level smartphone C Series -- realme C21Y -- on August 23.

 The company said that the upcoming smartphone will be available on realme.com.